jayshozie/ceng240/notes4newbies/W02-intro-to-algorithms.md

 Pseudocoding is very popular among developers, because it's very easy to understand and make other people understand.
-It's really easy to write, you just take a pen and paper and write the instructions in order of execution, just like what David's pseudocode of searching a name in a phonebook.
+It's really easy to write, you just take a pen and paper and write the instructions in the order of execution, just like what David's pseudocode of searching a name in a phonebook.

 2. **Using Flow-Charts**